RomanKarachun/Homework/RomanKarachun/README.md

 You should add new optional argument `--colorize`, that will print the result of the utility in colorized mode.

 *If the argument is not provided, the utility should work like in the previous iterations.*

+### This function in my program only works in the Python console!!!

 ![image](https://user-images.githubusercontent.com/87867142/138593891-d3751de7-9c6e-47d0-b3cf-a6bdaba21b51.png)